-- Resident Teaching Program: During specified rotations, pathology residents assist in instructing second-year medical students for pathology laboratory training in general and systemic pathology.
-Concurrently, residents will attend lectures given in the medical school course pertinent to the laboratories they will supervise.
-Multimedia resources include interactive software.
+- Medical Student Teaching opportunities: Pathology residents assist in instructing second-year medical students for pathology laboratory training in general and systemic pathology.

 - Resident Instruction of Junior Pathology Residents and Residents from Other Services: Senior residents are expected to participate in training junior residents and residents from other services by example (e.g., gross dissection), instruction (e.g., at the microscope) and the provision of teaching conferences.
 This is intrinsic to the role of the pathologist as an educator, which is important to the resident’s career development for private practice or academics.

 - Resident Research Opportunities: By its nature, pathology is both a basic and clinical science, and it contributes many technical and diagnostic advances to medicine through the application of basic science to clinical problems.
-Residents may elect to use some or all of their elective time in pursuit of research, which may cover a wide range of fundamental and clinical studies relating to the etiology, pathogenesis, prevention, treatment and cure of disease.
-All residents are strongly encouraged to participate in this activity and urged to submit their research findings for presentation at national meetings.
+Residents lead or participate in a wide range of fundamental and clinical studies relating to the etiology, pathogenesis, prevention, treatment and cure of disease.
+Requirements: One research presentation at Grand Rounds during the PGY3 year and one research presentation at a national meeting.

 - Department of Pathology Research Fund: The Department provides research starter funds available to faculty and residents.
 These mini-grants can total as much as $2,000 per project, per year.
 These funds can be used by residents to develop anatomic or clinical pathology research studies.